bakouze/g-boulanger/content/blog/20250623_atomic_habits.md

 ---

 ## Final Thoughts
-*Atomic Habits* wasn’t just a book I read — it became a framework I use daily.
+*Atomic Habits* wasn’t just a book I read, it became a framework I use daily.
 It helped me shift from vague goals to **clear systems**, from self-criticism to **identity reinforcement**, and from occasional motivation to **consistent action**.

-If you’ve ever felt stuck, overwhelmed, or inconsistent — I can’t recommend it enough.
-Start small.
-Build tiny habits.
-Let them compound.
-And eventually, they’ll shape the person you want to be — just like they did for me.

 <script src="https://giscus.app/client.js"
         data-repo="bakouze/slowfwd-discussion"